mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

         Conclusion](#comments-on-format-of-discussions-conclusion)
     -   [Nurturing agency by creating space for emergent practices](#nurturing-agency-by-creating-space-for-emergent-practices)
-    -   [Discussion on authenticity - MOVE OR ALIGN WITH AGENCY](#discussion-on-authenticity---move-or-align-with-agency)
+    -   [Discussion on dimensions of authenticity in in relation to Agency](#discussion-on-dimensions-of-authenticity-in-in-relation-to-agency)
-        -   [Analysis against (and calls to heed) existing design heuristics - AS THIS ADDRESSES GDP TOO PERHAPS MOVE TO GDP CHAPTER OR TO DISCUSSION CHAPTER OR DESIGN](#analysis-against-and-calls-to-heed-existing-design-heuristics---as-this-addresses-gdp-too-perhaps-move-to-gdp-chapter-or-to-discussion-chapter-or-design)
         -   [Positive affective space within a drama process](#positive-affective-space-within-a-drama-process)
         -   [Extending the metaphor - anchoring in sheltered